UoA-eResearch/mytardis_ingestion_rocrate/README.md

 ro_crate_builder print-lab -i /print_lab_dir/sampledata.xls -o /output_crate_location
 ```

-where sampledata is a sheet of data regarding your samples with labels matching a mytardis schema.
+where sampledata is a sheet of data regarding your samples with labels matching a MyTardis schema.
 with optional parameters:

 - `-a [tar.gz|tar|zip]` archive the final crate as a specific format
 - `--bag_crate true|false` package the crate as a bagit (default true)
-- `--collect-all` collect all metadata even if it does not appear in a given schema.
+- `--bulk_encrypt` bulk encrypt the entire output file to pubkey fingerprints and MyTardis User (only available with the `-a` `tar` and `tar.gz` options)
+- `--split_datasets` create an individual RO-Crate for each dataset in the input data
+- `--pubkey_fingerprints [gpg pubkey fingerprint]` encrypt any output file to these fingerprints when using `--bulk_encrypt`

 ### Ingestion .env configs
-The RO-Crate builder scripts will use a a `.env` config file used for [ingestion](https://github.com/UoA-eResearch/mytardis_ingestion) for API authentication and default schema config.
-It will look for those by default in the current directory, an alternative directory can be provided with the `--env_prefix` parameter.
+The RO-Crate builder scripts will use an `.env` config file used for [ingestion](https://github.com/UoA-eResearch/mytardis_ingestion) for API authentication and default schema config.
+It will look for those by default in the current directory; an alternative directory can be provided with the `--env_prefix` parameter.

 the following values can be overwritten via CLI inputs:
 - `--mt_hostname` hostname for MyTardis API
 - `--mt_api_key` API key for MyTardis API
 - `--mt_user` username for MyTardis API

-the following values may only be provided via the env file, and descibe the MyTardis schemas that define metadata for their associated objects:
+the following values may only be provided via the env file, and describe the MyTardis schemas that define metadata for their associated objects:
 ```shell
 DEFAULT_SCHEMA__PROJECT=[MyTardis schema namespace]